laimison/high_availability_sinatra/YOUR_NOTES.md

 # The plan for auto-scaling the app #

 ## Tasks ##
-- understand the app
+- Understand the app
-- choose tools for scaling
+- Choose tools for scaling
-- come up with a plan to configure auto-scaling when traffic increases the response times of the app remain stable
+- Come up with a plan to configure auto-scaling when traffic increases the response times of the app remain stable
-- explain how your plan will ensure consistent response times in response to increase / decrease in traffic to the app.
+- Explain how your plan will ensure consistent response times in response to increase / decrease in traffic to the app.
-- user friendly documentation
+- User friendly documentation

 ## Tools chosen to scale application ##
 The task was successfully done using Amazon Cloud Services in AWS Elastic Beanstalk environment.
 The app runs inside Docker container.